gaynetdinov/ex_marshal/README.md

 Once you decide to integrate small Elixir tool into big-old-legacy Ruby system, chances are that you need to interact with [Memcached](http://memcached.org).
 As soon as Ruby code writes something into Memcached, most likely Ruby uses [dalli](https://github.com/mperham/dalli) gem.
 And `Dalli` uses [Ruby Marshal](http://docs.ruby-lang.org/en/2.2.0/marshal_rdoc.html) by default.

+Another use case is to decode Rails session encoded using Ruby Marshal.
+You can read more about it [here](https://github.com/cconstantin/plug_rails_cookie_session_store).

 ## Installation

 Add ExMarshal as a dependency to your `mix.exs` file: